 If you have any questions or have an issue these links haven’t addressed, don’t hesitate to contact the First Year Engineering Office.

 The First Year Office can help you manage the transition from high school, providing one-stop shopping for academic counselling, personal counselling, tutors to help you with courses, and other resources within the department, faculty and university.

 Before you arrive:

-Familiarize yourself with important dates on our calendar – This comprehensive list has all the key dates you need to know for fee payment, course enrollment and even exam and holiday dates for once you begin your studies.
+Familiarize yourself with important dates – This comprehensive calendar has all the key dates you need to know for fee payment, course enrollment and even exam and holiday dates for once you begin your studies.

 First-year students are invited to attended Student Life 101, a two-day on-campus experience that takes place in July and August.
 The program is designed to make you feel at home on campus – you’ll have the opportunity to meet other first years, attend a lecture and tutorial and get to know your way around campus.
 There’s even a one-day program for parents.

 Housing – First-year students are guaranteed a spot in our on-campus residences, provided you accept your offer of admission and submit the necessary documentation on time.
 Find out about the residence application process and important dates for first years on the housing website.